Type Here to Get Search Results !

 Ray Diagrams for a Concave Mirror

-- Object is positioned between the pole (p) and the principal focus (f): The images formed here are formed behind the mirror, between the pole and principal focus (f), the images are diminished and are virtual and erect.
+6. Object is positioned between principal focus (f) and pole (p):Theimages formed here are formed behind the mirror, images are highly enlarged, images are virtual and erect

 Ray Diagrams for a Convex Mirror